robudexIT/tasklistapp/README.md

        - Choose Import from Swagger or Open API 3
        - Click Select Swagger File button and upload json file under backen/api and click IMPORT
-       - For Integration type choose Lambda Function /addtask/POST - your addtask function /deletetask/{taskId}/DELETE - your deletetask function /gettasklist/GET - your gettasklist function
+       - For Integration type choose Lambda Function
+          - /addtask/POST - your addtask function
+          - /deletetask/{taskId}/DELETE - your deletetask function
+          - /gettasklist/GET - your gettasklist function

-        - Becuase /deletetask/ has params {taskId} on its path we need to pass this to lambda function.
+        - Because /deletetask/ has params {taskId} on its path we need to pass this to lambda function.
             - DELETE method, click Integration Request
             - Choose Mapping Templates -> When there are no templates defined (recommended)
             - Under Content-Type  type application/json and add object below and save.